webvpro/Cypher-System-Community-CSRD-Markdown/Compendiums/CSRD/en/Abilities/Datajack.md

 ---
 aliases:
 - Datajack
 tags:
+- Compendium/CSRD/en/Rules/Abilities
+- Ability
+- Ability/ACTION
+- Ability/Cost/1
+- Ability/Tier/Low
-  - Abilities
+- Ability/Pool/Intellect
-  - Abilitiesction
+- Ability/Categories/Task
-type: Action
-points: 1 Intellect
 ---

-# Datajack
+## Datajack

-**Points**: 1 Intellect Point
+>1  Intellect
-**Type**: Action

 With computer access, you jack in instantly and learn a bit more about something you can see.
 You get an asset on a task involving that person or object.
+Action.